Secrets about Cholesterol

 High blood pressure, High Cholesterol, Insulin and Heart Attacks

-The accumulation of athersclerotic plaque in the arteries is said to be a primary contributor to the heart attack.
-Page 111 of Human Biology also states that “a hypertensive person is six times more likely to have a heart attack than an individual with normal blood pressure.”
-The article on Lowering your Cholesterol states that the damage caused by high blood pressure – is the main culprit in damage to the arteries.
+The above quoted article on lowering your cholesterol states that high blood pressure causes damage to the arteries.
 The article also claims that of the 40 risk factors there are three “primary contributors to cardiovascular disease: elevated blood cholesterol, smoking and high blood pressure.1”

 REDUCING ARTERIAL PLAQUE